-by Matthew Lynch, Global Head of Research, Woods Bagot
+by Matthew Lynch, Global Leader, Knowledge & Research, Woods Bagot

 To celebrate the launch of Microsoft Corporation’s Windows 95 operating system on Thursday 24 August 1995, free pizza was dished out in Manhattan, the Empire State Building flashed Microsoft-coloured lights, Jennifer Aniston starred in an hour-long instructional video, and issues of The Times were given out for free across the UK for the first time in the publication’s 307-year history.